crweiner/hacktoberfest-swag-list/README.md

   - Contribute to two pull requests in any Globo Open Source project during the month of October.
   - Ensure that at least one pull request is merged.
 - **How to sign up**: Make two PRs to any of Globo's open-source projects – [Globo Home](https://github.com/globocom)
-- **Notes**: Only the first 100 people, residing in Brazil will receive the t-shirt.
+- **Notes**: Only the first 100 people residing in Brazil will receive the t-shirt.

 ### I